onegii/go-asten/README.md

 The project is still in developement, feedback is welcome.

 # Overview
-Statistics are generated using timers and organized in Groups.
+Statistics are generated using timers and are organized in Groups.
 Each group contains one or more Profiles.
 Each Profile may be composite, i.e., a collection of sub-profiles.
 An example structure may be: